-Ever been the victim of “Queen Bee Syndrome”?
+Have you ever experienced “Queen Bee Syndrome”?
 Ellevest CEO, Sallie Krawcheck has and goes into detail about the circumstances in this article in Women’s Agenda.
-My first reaction when reading this was <insert expletive here> then I stopped thought and then uttered the same expletive again.
+My first reaction when reading this was “bullshit“, then I stopped thought and then uttered the same expletive again.
 I disagree.

 I want a gender equal world

-I know I can contribute to correcting the gender imbalance for my children’s generation and the generation to follow
+I know I can contribute to fixing the gender imbalance for my children’s generation and the generation to follow.